Microscopic modeling

-Pore-Scale simulation of induced polarization in frequency domain
+Pore-scale simulation of interfacial polarization in granular materials

 Laboratory scale studies use lab instruments to measure physical properties of soils and rocks at different hydrological, chemical, or mechanical conditions and study the factors (materials structure or environmental conditions) controlling these properties.
 Lab-scale studies also include the development of theoretical models (mostly physics-based) to describe soil/rock properties and the development of new data-processing techniques to extract more information from lab measurements.